 5 Ways Museums Can Grow Earned Income—Besides Opening a Hot, New Restaurant

-With all the fanfare surrounding the recent opening of Marisol at the Museum of Contemporary Art, Chicago, foodies aren’t the only ones with their ears (and appetites) perked.
-Decision-makers at cultural institutions all over the country are no doubt watching closely as well.
-After all, they, too, are exploring new ideas for increasing audiences and revenue streams, from staying open late on Friday nights, to offering kids activities to opening their doors to alternative uses.
-The Lyric Opera of Chicago recently proposed opening the house for events, all part of its effort to, in the words of Crain’s Chicago Business, “survive the 21st century.”
+Foodies weren’t the only ones with their ears (and appetites) perked the opening of Marisol at the Museum of Contemporary Art, Chicago.
+Decision-makers at cultural institutions all over the country no doubt watched closely as well.
+After all, they, too, are always exploring new ideas for increasing audiences and revenue streams, from staying open late on Friday nights, to offering kids activities to opening their doors to alternative uses.
+Take the Lyric Opera of Chicago, which proposed opening the house for events, all part of its effort to, in the words of Crain’s Chicago Business, “survive the 21st century.”
 These are all great ideas, but one thing we have heard in various conversations with leaders at cultural organizations is that it is often difficult for them to know which ideas are smart investments.
 Here are a few things to think about when considering earned income growth strategies.

 1. Focus on people’s lives, not your offerings or needs.
 To grow, it behooves institutions to think more like innovators developing a user-focused product.
 It’s not about “we need more younger audiences” or “we need to sell out our season”; it’s more about “how can we help people make progress in their lives?”
 People “hire” leisure activities for the jobs in their lives, from having pure fun to slowing down; it is critical to align around a plan for getting hired more often for the jobs in people’s lives.
 Plans should be less about what we as an institution are trying to accomplish and more about what people are trying to accomplish—their underlying motives for seeking leisure and entertainment activities to make progress in their lives.